stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 This document assumes that you have installed and can run the ledger exporter, and that you have familiarity with its CLI and configuration.
 If not, please refer to the [Link to Admin Guide]

 ## Goal
-The goal of the ledger exporter is to build an easy-to-use tool to export Stellar network ledger data to cloud storage.
+The goal of the ledger exporter is to build an easy-to-use tool to export Stellar network ledger data to a configurable remote data store, such as cloud blob storage.
  - Use cloud storage optimally
  - Minimize network usage to export
  - Make it easy and fast to search for a specific ledger or ledger range